Home / 5G / Protocols / PHY / Bandwidth Part

 Symptom Possible BWP-side pattern Next check

-Lower-than-expected throughput Active BWP is narrower than the engineer assumed, or control/data usage is constrained inside that region Check active BWP size and use the NR Throughput Calculator
+Lower-than-expected throughput Active BWP is narrower than assumed, or control/data usage is constrained inside that region Check active BWP size and use the NR Throughput Calculator

 Control monitoring issue CORESET or search-space behavior is being interpreted without the active BWP context Check BWP-specific control configuration and related RRC settings